Amulyapriyaeamani/flowpay-fraud-risk-sql-analysis/docs/10_merchant_analysis.md

 - **Top 20 merchants contribute ~₹120M (~12 Cr)**
 - Compared to total GPV (~₹4.9B), contribution is **very low (~2.4%)**

+- The dataset shows unusually uniform transaction distribution across merchants, which is not typical in real-world platforms.
+This suggests the data is simulated, but it still allows us to analyze relative performance and risk patterns.

 ---

 ### 🧠 Insight